sxppro/serverless-s3/README.md

 ## Features

 - **Deployment ready:** set up your AWS profile and serverless deploy
-- **Security:** S3 pre-signed Urls, Lambdas to handle ACLs, the file type is verified directly after upload;
+- **Security:** S3 pre-signed Urls, Lambdas to handle ACLs, the file type is verified directly after upload
-- **Cost efficiency:** Lambdas never process any file content, files are uploaded directly to S3;
+- **Cost efficiency:** Lambdas never process any file content, files are uploaded directly to S3

 ## Installation and basic usage